Steve Bernier: New York Islanders

 After four seasons within the Devils organization Bernier left as a free agent, and approaching the 2015-16 season he signed a one-year contract with the New York Islanders on September 17, 2015.
 He'd appear in 24 games with the club, scoring 6 points.
 He spent the subsequent season with the team's AHL affiliate, the Bridgeport Sound Tigers.

 On June 9, 2017, the team re-signed Bernier to a two-year, two-way contract.

 Having conclude his contract with the Islanders following the 2018–19 season, Bernier as a free agent opted to continue within the Islanders organization by agreeing to return for his fourth season with the Bridgeport Sound Tigers on a one-year contract on July 11, 2019.

 Retirement

-Bernier would take on a player development role for the Wildcats, effectively ending his playing career.
+Bernier would take on a player development role for the Moncton Wildcats in August 2021, effectively ending his playing career.

 International play

 Bernier made his first international appearance at the 2001 World U-17 Challenge with Team Quebec.
 He tallied six points in six games; Quebec failed to medal.

 At the under-18 level, he competed at the 2002 Eight Nations Tournament in Slovakia with Team Canada and captured gold.
 During his second year of major junior with Moncton, Bernier competed in the 2003 World U18 Championships in Russia.
 He captured his second-straight gold medal with Team Canada in a 3–0 win against Slovakia.
 He recorded eight points in seven games, finishing second in team scoring behind Marc-Antoine Pouliot.